satuelisa/StatisticalLearning/README.md

 is _regularized discriminant analysis_ (RDA).
 Subspace projections may also come in handy.

-**Logistic regression** for classes `1, 2, ..., k` refers to modelling logit transformations (logarithm of the posterior probability of a specific class `i` normalized by the posterior probability of the last class `k`) with linear functions in the input space, using a linear function `ci + bi.T x` where `ci` is the constant term and `bi` the weight vector for class `i`, with such an equation for each `i < k` and then iteratively solving for the values of the `ci` and the vectors `bi`.
-This may or may not converge and reles on an initial guess for the weights.
+**Logistic regression** for classes `1, 2, ..., k` refers to modeling logit transformations (logarithm of the posterior probability of a specific class `i` normalized by the posterior probability of the last class `k`) with linear functions in the input space, using a linear function `ci + bi.T x` where `ci` is the constant term and `bi` the weight vector for class `i`, with such an equation for each `i < k` and then iteratively solving for the values of the `ci` and the vectors `bi`.
+This may or may not converge and relies on an initial guess for the weights.
 A regularized version exists for this as well.

 Please read all of Chapter 4 carefully.
 Also perceptrons (already